 Trump and six other men, all in klansmen robes, are arrested during or after the rally, which was advertised as a response to Protestant Americans being attacked by the Roman Catholic police.

-However, of the seven men arrested, Trump is the only marcher whose charges are dismissed.
-This leads some to suggest that, despite the reports of all seven men wearing robes, Trump might have been a spectator and not a actually involved in the rally or fight.
+Trump manages to escape charges.
+This leads some to speculate that, despite the reports of all seven men wearing robes, Trump might have been a spectator and not a actually involved in the rally or fight.